irskid5/overflow-aware-activity-regularization/README.md

 and navigate across the display.
 Here, you will be able to find accuracy, loss, and OAR metrics.
 If you navigate to the histograms tab, you will be able to search `preact` and see the pre-activation distributions from step 4 of the 4-step quantization process to recreate the figures in section 4.1.3.

 Section 4.1.4 metrics can also be extracted.
 After each training run in all experiments, there is a run over the test dataset to get test set metrics, which you are able to see in the console output.

+Hyperparmaeters are able to be changed in `options` and `layer_options` objects.
+For more details, refer to the code.